qgis/QGIS-Documentation/source/working/working_with_vector.rst

 The \button{Test} button shows a message box with the number of features satisfying the current query, which is usable in the process of query construction.
 The \button{Clear} button clears the text in the SQL where clause text field.
 The \button{Save} and \button{Load} button allow to save and load SQL queries.
 The \button{OK} button closes the window and selects the features satisfying the query.
 The \button{Cancel} button closes the window without changing the current selection.

+.. _tip_sql_layer_definition:

-\begin{Tip}\caption{\textsc{Changing the Layer Definition}}:index:`Query Builder!changing layer definitions`
+.. tip:: **Changing the Layer Definition**

    You can change the layer definition after it is loaded by altering the SQL query used to define the layer.
-To do this, open the vector :guilabel:`Layer Properties` dialog by double-clicking on the layer in the legend and click on the
-\button{Query Builder} button on the \tab{General} tab.
-See Section
-\ref{sec:vectorprops} for more information.
+To do this, open the vector :guilabel:`Layer Properties` dialog by double-clicking on the layer in the legend and click on the \button{Query Builder} button on the \tab{General} tab.
+See Section \ref{sec:vectorprops} for more information.
-\end{Tip}

 Select by query
 ===============